Creating the ComboSlider

 }

-1. Now we needs some values to work with.
-Up at the top declare an array of CGFloats named values.
+.
 We're going to use this as the data for our bar graph.
 We'll also need to pull the max value out of the data in order to properly scale our bar graph.

 @State var values:[CGFloat]